 Even during basic military training, where civilians are indoctrinated and converted into die-hard Airmen, their identity is somewhat nebulous.
 Other services' basic training institutions focus on core skills that apply, regardless of occupational specialty.
 Every Marine or Soldier will spend extensive time focusing on the infantry basics while every Sailor will man a ship's battle station and learn to swim.
 Airmen... well... we spend some time as "expeditionary Airmen," but it's mostly just basic training in a tent with a few drills on base defense.
 This is nice, but in all of my deployments, Airmen have never been primary on defending our bases and there is an all but implies understand that if I am ever on base defense, something has gone terribly wrong.

 Ever since I heard the question, "What is an Airman?" in 2018, I have asked it of my fellow Airmen time and time again.
-I have heard a lot of great answers, like "someone dedicated to airpower," or "a warfighter that can collapse time and space to achieve unparalleled mass."
-That second one takes some understanding of mass as one of the nine principles of war where one masses the effects of overwhelming combat power at the decisive place and time.
-Any explanation that requires an unpacking of Carl von Clausewitz to really understand may be accurate, but hardly makes for an easy conversation at the recruiter's office!
+I have heard a lot of great answers, though most of them are entirely tautological, like "someone dedicated to airpower," or "an innovative warfighter that fights in air, space, and cyberspace!"
 Regardless, I haven't found them tremendously satisfying.

 My sincere hope is that CMSgt Bass may be able to help us find a satisfactory answer, though that might also be in any one of you, dear readers!
 Let me know what you think: What is an Airman to you?